UW-MLGEO/MLGEO2024_bencohen/README.md

 Your environment is now ready and activated!

+# Git add/commit/push demonstration
+[This PDF](./addpushcommit.pdf) contains a demonstration of how to add/commit/push to this repository

 # Licensing
 I chose to use the MIT license template as it is straightforward and allows for use of the data and code in my repository while maintaining warranty/liability protections.